 After having breakfast

-with cutted apples and bananas in Cherios and porrdige, leaving the campsite at 10:00.
+with cut apples and bananas in Cheerios and porridge, leaving the campsite at 10:00.
 Daylight approaching.

 Then going to Dettifoss in approximately 1 hour of driving.
-Very icy path to reach the panorama platform with a great view to Europe’s most powerful waterfall.
-After 45 minutes returning to the campervan.
+Very icy path to reach the panorama platform with a great view of Europe’s most powerful waterfall.
+After 45 minutes, returning to the campervan.

 29. 12.
 2018 - Day 6: Western Region

-with porridge, Cherios, apples and bananas at 9:30, then driving 1.5 hours to Akureyri for refueling (70 EUR), supermarket and souvenirs at Penninn Eymundsson shop.
+with porridge, Cheerios, apples, and bananas at 9:30, then driving 1.5 hours to Akureyri for refueling (70 EUR), supermarket and souvenirs at Penninn Eymundsson shop.

-When buying goods for more then 6.000 ISK (around 42 EUR) then it's easy to claim back taxes (14%).
+When buying goods for more than 6.000 ISK (around 42 EUR) then it's easy to claim back taxes (14%).
 Shops usually provide forms with the paid amount pre-filled.
-Simply fill in the personal data and stop by at the tax office at Keflavik airport right before check-in.
+Simply fill in the personal data and stop by at the tax office at Keflavik Airport right before check-in.